pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-No actionable data.
+Does not return actionable data.
 Throws an exception on error.

 ## List channels for device

-Requires Mobile Push Notifications add-on (enable in Admin Portal).

-List all channels where push notifications are enabled for a device.
+Request all channels with push notifications enabled for the specified device token.

 ### Method(s)